-LawDownUnder is a technology law firm based in Wellington, New Zealand and Hamburg, Germany.
-LawDownUnder offers cutting edge legal advice that will help your business innovate and get ahead of the competition.
-We work closely with the IT industry and our expertise goes well beyond purely technical legal matters.
-In fact, our expansive experience in the IT industry sets us apart.
+LawDownUnder is a technology law firm that offers cutting edge legal advice to help your business innovate and get ahead of the competition.

 Often intellectual property is the most important business asset.
 Like any other asset, your intellectual property portfolio requires investment in order to increase its value and protection to...Learn More